TedHusted/awake/awake.md/awake.md

 Atlas: It does sound complicated.

 Idisi: It is.
 So we are careful — and transparent.
 The details that manage the queue are available to everyone.
-All twenty-four thousand residents of Elysium.
+All twenty-four thousand residents of our colony, Elysium.

 Celeste:  Including babies?